David Goodsell

-David S. Goodsell, is an associate professor at the Scripps Research Institute and research professor at Rutgers University, New Jersey (joint appointment).
+David S. Goodsell is an American scientific illustrator and biologist who is an associate professor at the Scripps Research Institute and research professor at Rutgers University, New Jersey (joint appointment).
 He is especially known for his watercolor paintings of cell interiors.

 Education

-David Goodsell studied a BSc in biology and chemistry at University of California Irvine.
+Goodsell obtained a BSc in biology and chemistry from the University of California Irvine.
 After this, he did a PhD in X-ray crystallography of DNA at the University of California Los Angeles, completed in 1987.

 Research

 Since completing his PhD he has worked as a structural biologist at the Scripps Research Institute (with a 2-year period in University of California in 1992-94).
 His research topics have included the use of structural biology and molecular dynamic simulations to investigate symmetry in protein oligomers, protein-protein interactions and for computer-aided drug design.
 In particular he is a developer of AutoDock, the most widely-used program used for molecular docking.
 His main research focus areas are HIV drug resistance and structure and function of bacterial cells.